 All AUC students are housed in one of three buildings in a single purpose-built complex on the Carolina MacGillavrylaan in Amsterdam Science Park, located in the Amsterdam East (Amsterdam-Oost) neighbourhood of the city.
-The modern student residences are owned and run by housing association DUWO.
+The modern student residences are owned and managed by housing association DUWO.

 On this page:

 AUC guarantees accommodation for all of its students - which is a huge benefit, as it can be very difficult to find somewhere to live in Amsterdam.
 All AUC students are expected to live in the student residences throughout their studies so that their time at AUC becomes a true intercultural and social learning experience.
 The residential aspect of the international campus is an important part of life at AUC.
 You will be able to cooperate and discuss issues with fellow students and lecturers both during and after class hours, and engage in various social and cultural activities with fellow students.

 If you are offered a admission to AUC and you accept it, you will be placed on the list to pick your preferred room in the DUWO room selection system in May.
 All rooms that become available over the summer are listed in the system and you will be able to view the room size, address, type of unit and rental price.
 In most cases, there will also be a floor plan available.
 It is not possible to allocate single units to all students in the first year.
 However, at the end of your first academic year at AUC, you will be allowed to switch rooms before new students move in.
 This ensures that most students get their preferred room by the end of their first year.
 Please note that shared units are always single gender and not co-ed.